AndrewYEEE/GDeveloper_DOC-SavedMyNote/My_android_note.md

-This is my Android notes.
+This is my Android notes :)
 =========================

 note1: